douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 Lisp code that we don't often use, or if it takes _forever_ to compile (this can only be determined by experience, so my blacklist is a bit fluid, sometimes I'll remove one and leave it to grind over night).
-I show a few entries as an example.
+I list a few entries as an example.
 See `C-h
     v comp-deferred-compilation-black-list` for more, it looks for regex matches.